Cynthion21x/i3-auto-split/README.md

 A simple and lightweight haskell project that automatically toggles between horizontal and vertical splits for you in an alternating pattern.

+# Features

+- Its easy to install
+- Its made in haskell :D
+- Perhaps there is more that could be added in the future

 # Installation

 You can build the code from source or just download a release.

 ### Build from source

+Prerequisites

+- Stack for Haskell
+- I3 (obviously)

 1. Clone the repository